U.S. panel approves five antitrust bills, 'break 'em up' bill up next

 When the committee resumes work, it will take up what some call the “break ‘em up” bill.
 This would require a platform, again like Amazon, to sell any business that competes with other businesses using its platform.

-There has been vociferous opposition to that bill and others, including from the U.S. Chamber of Commerce, Amazon, Apple Inc (AAPL.O), Facebook Inc (FB.O) and Alphabet Inc's (GOOGL.O) Google.
+There has been vociferous opposition to that bill and others, including from the U.S. Chamber of Commerce, Amazon, Apple Inc, Facebook Inc and Alphabet Inc’s Google.

 The committee also approved a bill that would increase the budgets of the agencies enforcing antitrust law.
 A companion measure has already passed the Senate.